Occupational Health and Safety

 Note : Including Non-Consolidated

-Number of Domestic Employees by Age Group
+Number of Domestic Employees (End of FY2023)

 (Unit : People)